edertone/TurboBuilder/TurboBuilder-Node/extras/help/upgrade-dependencies.md

     src/main/resources/project-templates/site_php/package.json

         - To check outdated npm libs in the site_php template, you can create an empty project by:

             creating some temporary folder on your pc running tb -g site_php
-    executing npm install
+            executing npm ci
             executing npm outdated

 - Run the project tests as explained on help and make sure everything works as expected